Cricket bats are integral to a player’s performance, and proper preparation is essential to optimize their performance and durability.

 So, knocking helps to expand the bat’s sweet spot, which is the area on the blade that produces the best response when the ball strikes it.

 Additionally, bat knocking helps reduce the risk of damage, such as cracks or breakages.
-The process ensures that the bat is properly conditioned and able to withstand the impact of the ball during gameplay, thereby increasing its durability.
+The process ensures that the bat is appropriately conditioned and able to withstand the impact of the ball during gameplay, thereby increasing its durability.

 Science Behind Bat Knocking